Coat of arms of Riga: History

 It is known that from 1225 to 1226, from 1330 to 1340, a city wall with open gates and two towers, the middle of which is located on the cross pole, can be seen in the city stamp, but on each side along the key.
 The walls of the medieval towns' marble with the gates were a common heraldic element that symbolized the city's independence, significance and power.

 In 1297-1330 when the Livonian Order became the Riga City Council, a new seal was created.
 The walls with the raised gates and the crossed keys remain from the old version, but with a different location.
 New heraldic elements, such as cross of the Livonian Order was inserted into the coat of arms to symbolize symbolising the dominance of the Livonian Order in Riga, and replaced the crossed staves.
 Other new element, a lion in the raised stone gates of the city, was added, which symbolises to the prowess of the townspeople and the growing independence of the citizens of Riga.
 This coat of arms was created in 1347 and has been preserved in a 1349 document stamp and is considered to be the basis for development of the Riga coat of arms.

 In 1554, the coat of arms of the city of Riga was supplemented with a new heraldic element, lions, as the shield holders of the coat of arms.

-In 1656, the city acquired the right to place the Swedish crown in its coat of arms as a form of gratitude from the for the heroic defense of the city during the siege of Russia.
+In 1656, the city acquired the right to place the Swedish crown in its coat of arms as a form of gratitude for the heroic defense of the city during the siege of Russia.
 The color of the white coat of arms was changed to blue, but the order of the cross red color - with gold.
 Such coat of arms was kept in the Riga stamp seal until 1889.